manoharendla/ExpectScriptExamples/README.md

-## Welcome to GitHub Pages
+## Welcome to Expect scripting Tutorial

-You can use the [editor on GitHub](https://github.com/manoharendla/ExpectScriptExamples/edit/gh-pages/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+The tutorial can be used as a reference while creating expect scripts

+## Some of the basic commands used in Expect are
+*spawn*     Starting a script or a program.

+*expect*    Waiting for program output.

+*send*       Sending a reply to your program.

+*interact*   Allowing you in interact with your program.

 ### Markdown